jmacias/jmacias.github.com/_posts/2013-12-18-Release-it.md

 >These issues certainly aren't covered in colleges and universitites.
 Where opotimization rergeres to tweaking up some search algorithm.

 That alone is the main reason why I am happy I read the book.
 As mentioned several time in the book, getting your application to ship is only half the battle.
-Your application still has to survive in the field, with integration points failing, high peak  of simultaneous users or slow responses from a third party web services.
-This book is packed with expirience and advices to make your application ready to survive "production".
+Your application still has to survive in the field, with failing integration points, high peak  of concurrent users or slow responses from a third party web services.
+This book is packed with expirience and advices to make your application ready to survive __"production"__.

 ## Miscomceptions tackle by the book